 Clothing

-- Wide-brimmed hat for rain and sun (waterproof, breathable "sombreros" are perfect).
-These are tough and work well in rain and sun, so you don't have to change your kids' hats for each weather condition.
+• Wide-brimmed hat for rain and sun (waterproof, breathable "sombreros" are perfect).
+These are tough and work well for rain or sun.

 Remember that you generally bring the same gear for one night as you would for a week.
 For day paddles or very short paddles near your car and/or other facilities, you can perhaps forego some items.